puttyman/streamarrfs/README.md

 - Quickly finds content of your liking before needing a download.
 - No storage required. (only cached during streaming).

-#### Occassional plex 'Playback error' when tried to play.
+#### Occassional plex errors

+Errors:
+  - Playback error.
+  - Content Unavailable.

 You are likely to get this error if:
 - Your connection is not fast enough.
 - The torrent does not have enough peers.
-- The torrent has timedout to be in readable state.
+- The torrent has timed-out to be in readable state.
+- Plex is currently indexing the library and may cause torrents to start.

 Simply retry playing the video until it works.

 ## Troubleshooting

-### Common errors
+### Common issues

 - When you force remove the container, you have to sudo fusermount -uz /host/mount/point on the hostsystem!